Natural Stone Industry Training Group

 Check back here regularly to find out what's going on at NSITG.

-The next meeting will be held on Thursday 18th August 2016 at the offices of Sandberg, 40 Grosvenor Gardens, London SW1W 0EP at 10:30am.
+The next meeting of the NSITG will be held on Wednesday 11th October 2017 at Sandberg, 40 Grosvenor Gardens, London SW1W 0EB at 10:30am.

 The Government has introduced a review of apprenticeships which was first published in 2013 entitled The Future of Apprenticeships in England: Implementation Plan 3.
 Their aim is to grow the number of apprenticeships available, but more importantly, put employers in the driving seat.